Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Related Work

 \section{Related Work}

-\name is related to studies on code reasoning tasks~\cite{gu2024cruxeval,liu2024codemind,chen2024reasoning,beger2025coconut,kopelexecution,le2025can,yang2025evaluating,sun2025l0,bouras2025hoareprompt,gautam2025refactorbench}. \crux~\cite{gu2024cruxeval} and \codemind~\cite{liu2024codemind} are pioneers in evaluating LLMs for different code reasoning tasks. \crux reasoning tasks are input prediction (given the output) and output prediction (given the inputs). \codemind proposed three tasks (independent execution reasoning, dependent execution reasoning, and specification reasoning) to evaluate LLMs' inductive code reasoning abilities. \reval~\cite{chen2024reasoning} took one step forward to include the runtime behavior in the reasoning process using four runtime prediction tasks: code coverage prediction, program state prediction, execution path prediction, and output prediction. \coco~\cite{beger2025coconut} challenges LLMs to generate a trace of line numbers executed by the program for a given set of inputs.
-EquiBench~\cite{wei2025equibench} assesses LLMs’ understanding of code execution semantics by requiring them to judge whether two programs produce equivalent outputs for every possible input.
-These techniques either leveraged LLMs to generate the reasoning problem or used programs from existing programming benchmarks.
-As we showed in this paper, the reasoning problems used in prior studies are far from representing the complexities of real-world programs, failing to challenge the reasoning abilities of LLMs properly (\S \ref{sec:introduction}).
-Compared to these techniques, \name extracts reasoning problems from real-world projects.
+\name is related to studies on code reasoning tasks~\cite{gu2024cruxeval,liu2024codemind,chen2024reasoning,beger2025coconut,kopelexecution,le2025can,yang2025evaluating,sun2025l0, gautam2025refactorbench, bolet2025counting, pujar2025code, bolet2025counting}. \crux reasoning tasks are input and output prediction. \codemind proposes three tasks (independent execution reasoning, dependent execution reasoning, and specification reasoning) to evaluate LLMs' inductive code reasoning abilities. \reval~\cite{chen2024reasoning} studies runtime behavior in the reasoning process through code coverage prediction, program state prediction, execution path prediction, and output prediction.
+Mofia et al.~\cite{la2025code} show that executing code can act as a proxy for naturalistic tasks, including value exchange, repetitive computation, and object ranking. \coco~\cite{beger2025coconut} challenges LLMs to generate a trace of line numbers executed by the program for a given set of inputs.
+EquiBench~\cite{wei2025equibench} assesses LLMs’ understanding of code execution semantics by judging whether two programs produce equivalent outputs for every possible input.
+CES~\cite{liu2025assessing} integrates output prediction with reasoning about key decision points in the program into a single prompt and evaluates LLMs’ reasoning coherence and consistency.
+HoarePrompt~\cite{bouras2025hoareprompt} proposes an iterative prompting strategy that harnesses LLMs’ code reasoning to verify program correctness against the natural language specification.
+CoRe~\cite{xie2025core} assesses LLMs' code reasoning capability on static analysis tasks, including code dependency reasoning, control dependency reasoning, and information flow reasoning. \textbf{None of the prior studies involve real-world reasoning problems, failing to challenge the reasoning abilities of LLMs properly as discussed in this paper.}